 As part of an ongoing series of augmented reality (AR) interventions using the newly released AR app MCA AR, the Sunday Telegraph on March 26 (the Sunday before the Museum reopened) features a virtual tour and interactive 3D model.

-The newspaper is no longer on the shelves, but you can experience the AR content on your screen, using the image below.
+The newspaper is no longer on the shelves, but you can experience the AR content on your screen.

 Simply download the Museum of Contemporary Art’s augmented reality app MCA AR from iTunes App Store or Google’s Play store (formally the Android Marketplace).
 Or just search for MCA AR in your app store.
 The app runs on smart phones or tablets, but looks best on a tablet.